Madhur Jaffrey: Delhi (1950–1955)

-From 1950 to 1953 Jaffrey attended Miranda House, a women's college, where she gained a B.A. degree in English Honours with a minor in philosophy.
+From 1950 to 1953, Jaffrey attended Miranda House, a women's college, where she gained a B.A. degree in English Honours with a minor in philosophy.

 She took part in her college's all-women productions of Hamlet and The Importance of Being Earnest.
-She appeared in The Comedy of Errors performed by St. Stephen's College.

 In 1951, Jaffrey joined the Unity Theatre, an English language repertory company founded by Saeed Jaffrey in New Delhi.
-She auditioned for the role of the Queen's Reader in Jean Cocteau's play The Eagle Has Two Heads just four days before the opening but was cast in the role.
-The next play that she did with Saeed was Christopher Fry's A Phoenix Too Frequent.
+She auditioned for the role of the Queen's Reader in Jean Cocteau's play The Eagle Has Two Heads just four days before the opening and was cast in the role.

 After graduation from Miranda House in 1953, Jaffrey joined All India Radio, where Saeed Jaffrey was an announcer.
 She worked as a disc jockey at night.
 Saeed and Jaffrey fell in love, and dated at Gaylord, a restaurant in Connaught Place.

-During this period, Jaffrey also met Ruth Prawer Jhabvala, a British novelist who had moved to Civil Lines, Delhi, after marriage to Cyrus Jhabvala, an Indian architect, in 1951.
+During this period, Jaffrey met Ruth Prawer Jhabvala, a British novelist who had moved to Civil Lines, Delhi, after marriage to Cyrus Jhabvala, an Indian architect, in 1951.
 Jaffrey answered a casting call by Prawer Jhabvala and worked with her on All India Radio plays.
 The protagonists of Prawer Jhabvala's first novel, To Whom She Will (1955), a young couple who work at a radio station in Delhi and fall in love, were based on Madhur and Saeed Jaffrey.
 The novel was published in America the following year as Amrita (1956).

 In early 1955, Jaffrey was in the audience at St. Stephen's College, Delhi, for a programme of literary readings by Sybil Thorndike and Lewis Casson, married English actors who toured internationally in Shakespearean productions.
-Later that year, the Unity Theatre put on a performance of Tennessee Williams' one-act play, Auto-da-Fé, in which Madhur played the rigidly moralistic mother to Saeed's young postal worker, Eloi.
-The last play that Madhur did with Saeed was Othello in which Saeed was cast as Iago while Madhur played Iago's wife, Emilia.
+Later that year, the Unity Theatre put on a performance of Tennessee Williams' one-act play, Auto-da-Fé, in which Jaffrey played the rigidly moralistic mother to Saeed's young postal worker, Eloi.
+The last play that Jaffrey did with Saeed was Othello, in which Saeed was cast as Iago while Jaffrey played Iago's wife Emilia.

 Jaffrey decided to pursue acting as a profession.
 She won a grant from the British government that she could use to pay for education at the Royal Academy of Dramatic Art (RADA).

 The head of the British Council in India was impressed by her performance in Auto-da-Fé and offered her a scholarship.
 Armed with these two sources of money, Jaffrey arrived at Southampton on 6 December 1955 on the P&O liner RMS Strathmore from Bombay.